 Sheriff Paul Babeu

-Babeu dropped his campaign to run for congress when he came out after being confronted by claims that he had threatened Jose Orozco, an illegal immigrant from Mexico, with deportation if he made their relationship public.
+He denied claims that he had threatened an ex-boyfriend, an un-identified illegal immigrant from Mexico, with deportation if the man made their relationship public.

 “At no time did I or anyone who represents me ever threaten deportation, ever” he said at the press conference.”

 Babeu said that he would continue his campaign for congress but stepped down as the co-chair of republican presidential hopeful Mitt Romney’s Arizona campaign.

 The Phoenix New Times claims that it has traced text messages, in which he allegedly threatened his former lover, back to Babeu’s phone.